Luton DART: Operation

+Luton DART is operated by a subsidiary company wholly owned by London Luton Airport Limited (LLAL, trading as Luton Rising).
+It operates 24 hours a day, with trains running every four minutes throughout the day and every eight to 15 minutes at other times.
+The journey time is under four minutes.

 Route

 The 2.1 km DART line begins at Luton DART Parkway, a purpose-built station adjoining Luton Airport Parkway railway station, which provides an interchange with East Midlands Railway and Thameslink passenger rail services.
+The DART platforms are located on a new upper level above the current station, and are connected to the main-line rail platforms via a new footbridge and concourse, complete with lifts and escalators.
+The concourse includes separate barrier lines for main line rail and DART, with an unpaid area in between.

-DART vehicles head south-eastwards along a 350 m viaduct.
+DART vehicles head southeastwards along a 350 m viaduct.
 After crossing the A1081 road, the vehicles curve eastwards along a 1.1 km cutting and concrete trough before entering a 350-metre cut-and-cover tunnel under the airport apron.

-The eastern terminus is located at a new subterranean Central Terminal station underneath the drop-off area in front of the terminal building.
+The eastern airport terminus is located at a new subterranean station underneath the drop-off area in front of the terminal building.
+Access to a surface level concourse and barrier line is provided by escalators and lifts; the airport terminal is a 150 m covered but outdoor walk from the station concourse.